 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug is a strong fluid-lowering drug (diuretic).
-Sometimes too much water and major elements (potassium) in the blood may be lost.
-This can lead to serious health problems.
-Your doctor will follow you closely to change the dose to match your body’s needs.
+Sometimes too much water and electrolytes (like potassium) in the blood may be lost.
+This can lead to severe health problems.
+The doctor will follow your child closely to change the dose to match your child’s body’s needs.

 - Signs of fluid and electrolyte problems like mood changes, confusion, muscle pain or weakness, a heartbeat that does not feel normal, very bad dizziness or passing out, fast heartbeat, more thirst, seizures, feeling very tired or weak, not hungry, unable to pass urine or change in the amount of urine produced, dry mouth, dry eyes, or very bad upset stomach or throwing up.